Gregofi/t86-with-debug/docs/source-info.md

 - `ATTR_name`: Name of the variable.
 - `ATTR_location`: Location of the variable, is a location expression, see the _Location expressions_ section.
-- `ATTR_type`: Id of the DIE that represents this variable type.
+- `ATTR_type`: ID of the DIE that represents this variable type.

 ### `DIE_primitive_type`
 Represents either an int, float or char type.